kevinwangsk/SONiC/doc/transceiver-monitor-hld.md

 This document is intend to provide general information about the Transceiver and Sensor Monitoring implementation.
 The requirement is described in [Sensor and Transceiver Info Monitoring Requirement.](https://github.com/Azure/SONiC/blob/gh-pages/doc/OIDsforSensorandTransciver.MD)

 ## 1. Xcvrd design ##

+New Xcvrd in platform monitor container is designed to fetch the transceiver and DOM sensor information from the eeprom and then update the state db with these info.

+For the transceiver it's self, the type, serial number, hardware version, etc. will not change after plug in.
+The suitable way for transceiver information update can be triggered by transceiver plug in/out event.

-New Xcvrd in platform monitor container need to periodically fetch the transceiver and DOM sensor information from the eeprom.
-For now the time period temporarily set to 5s, need to be adjusted according the later test.
+The transceiver dom sensor information(temperature, power,voltage, etc.) can change frequently, these information need to be updated periodically, for now the time period temporarily set to 60s(see open question 1), this time period need to be adjusted according the later on test on all vendors platform.

-If there is transceiver and sensor status change, Xcvrd will write the new status to state DB, to store these information somes new tables will be added to STATE_DB.
+If there is transceiver and sensor status change, Xcvrd will write the new status to state DB, to store these information some new tables will be added to STATE_DB.

 ### 1.1 State DB Schema ###